cuijiyao01/docker-k8s-training/docker/Exercise 2 - Container Lifecycle.md

 ## Step 4: Getting logs of a container

+Use `docker logs` to display the logs of the container you just exited from.
+What do you see?

+## Step 5: Killing Containers

 Run a new container from the [nginx](https://hub.docker.com/_/nginx/) image.
 Make sure you start this container in detached mode.
-The _nginx_ webserver creates a log during startup, use `docker logs` to display it to your screen.

-## Step 5: Killing Containers

-The container in step 4 was started in detached mode so it will continue to run until it gets explicitly stopped.
+Since the container was started in detached mode it will continue to run until it gets explicitly stopped.
 Use the `docker stop` command to end it.

 ## Step 6: Cleaning up